Nordstrom/chef_vault_try_notify/README.md

       end
     end

-This resource will attempt to decrypt the vault items `bar` in the `foo` vault and `wibble` in the `baz` vault.
+At compile time, this resource will attempt to decrypt the vault items `bar` in the `foo` vault and `wibble` in the `baz` vault.
 If they can be decrypted, it takes no further action.
+You can then safely retrieve your secrets:

+    vaultitem = chef_vault_item('foo', 'bar')

 If either secret cannot be decrypted, the `on_failure` block is called with a state object describing the attempted decryption (number of tries so far, etc.).
 In the example above, the helper function `sns_notify` is used to send an AWS SNS notification to a topic (see below for details).

 The resource will then retry the decryption, by default waiting for 10 seconds and retrying up to 30 times.
 Each time the decryption fails, the `on_failure`